aboulle/mica/README.md

 go to https://huggingface.co/ and download codellama or any other model.
 For instance: https://huggingface.co/TheBloke/CodeLlama-13B-Instruct-GGUF

 #### 5. Run mica
-Copy the model file in the mica folder and run mica.py:
+Copy the model file in the mica folder and run mica.py, for instance using codellama:
 ```
-python mica.py llama
+python mica.py codellama
 ```